 The number of people who develop Fournier’s gangrene is unknown, but overall it’s rare.
-According to one estimate, about 1 in 7,500 people develop this condition, the majority of them men.
+According to one estimate, about develop this condition, the majority of them men.
 It’s estimated that 97 people a year develop this condition.

-Fournier’s gangrene is most commonly seen in men in their 60s or 70s.
+Fournier’s gangrene is in men in their 60s or 70s.
 Certain health conditions that weaken your immune defenses can increase your risk for the infection.
-Up to 70 percent of people who develop the condition have diabetes and up to 50 percent have chronic alcoholism.
+Up to of people who develop the condition have diabetes and up to 50 percent have chronic alcoholism.

 Fournier’s gangrene in women